CVS Pharmacy Logo

 CVS Pharmacy Logo 1996-2016

-Many years later, the management nevertheless approved the logo, which echoes the new name and the basic specialization of the network.
-It consists of the original “CVS / pharmacy” in crimson color.
+Many years later, the management approved the logo, which echoes the new name and the network’s basic specialization.
+It consists of the original “CVS / pharmacy” in crimson.
 A thin slash separates the two parts.
-The first half of the logo is written in uppercase, the second in lowercase.
+The first half of the logo is written in uppercase, and the second half is in lowercase.

 2016 – today